 Their opinions stem from the mainstream belief that, in order to recover from addiction, one must be 100% sober.
 Most treatment programs, like Alcoholics Anonymous and Narcotics Anonymous, endorse complete and total sobriety.

-But after numerous attempts at getting sober, Demi decided that wasn’t the path for her — at least not right now.
-In a recent interview with Zach Sang, she said,
+But after numerous attempts at getting sober, Demi decided that wasn’t the path for them — at least not right now.
+In a recent interview with Zach Sang, they said,

 “I didn’t make up this term, right?
 I just heard it and was like, ‘Oh, that sounds green and applies to me.
 But I think that different people have different meanings for it.
 So it might be moderation to some people, it might be only natural things to some people.”